 Rose says: ‘We have taken a leadership position in this space and it’s one of the reasons I’m so proud to come to work every day.
-The executive team I sit on has four men and four women, reporting to the CEO Ian Silk who is a male champion of change.
+The executive team I sit on has an equal gender split - 4 men and 4 women, reporting to the CEO.'

 Acting as champions of change

-‘In 2017, Ian wrote to 17 of the top 200 ASX companies that had no women on their boards saying if you don’t do something about it we are going to vote against the re-election of most senior male director up for nomination.
-Since then,16 of those companies have acted, and only 1 (of the original 17) remains without a woman on their board,' 2 says Rose.
+‘In 2017 we wrote to 17 of the top 200 ASX companies that had no women on their boards saying if you don’t do something about it we are going to vote against the re-election of most senior male director up for nomination.
+Since then,16 of those companies have acted, and only 1 (of the original 17) remains without a woman on their board,'2 says Rose.

 ‘Advocating for one woman on a board was the first step.
 Now we’re writing to ASX 200 companies to say AustralianSuper needs at least 2 women in board positions.”